wppconnect-team/wppconnect-server/README.md

     readMessage: true,
     //sends all unread messages to the webhook when the server starts
     allUnreadOnStart: false,
-    // send all events of message status (read, sended, etc)
+    // send all events of message status (read, sent, etc)
     listenAcks: true,
     // send all events of contacts online or offline for webook and socket
     onPresenceChanged: true,